 Recording of strains on ultra-high strength concretes under impact loading at the Technical University of Munich (cbm), Chair of Building Materials Science and Materials Testing, Prof. Dr.-Ing.
 C. Gehlen BAUER Spezialtiefbau GmbH, Dr.-Ing.
 K. Beckhaus, Dr.-Ing.
 H. Ibuk.

-Driven piles are driven into the ground with the aid of a hydraulic excavator to improve the foundation soil.
-In order to be able to reproduce the stress during an impact on the pile head on a laboratory scale, UHPC cylinders of different compositions with a diameter of 100 mm and a height of 200 mm were manufactured.
+Driven piles are driven into the ground using a hydraulic excavator to improve the subsoil.
+UHPC cylinders of different compositions with a diameter of 100 mm and a height of 200 mm were produced in order to simulate the stress during an impact on the pile head on a laboratory scale.

-The tests were performed in an impact device commonly used to determine the resistance to crushing of aggregate.
-The drop hammer impacts a punch with a weight of 50 kg from a selected drop height, which transmits the force into the UHPC cylinder.
+The tests were carried out in an impact device that is normally used to determine the resistance to crushing of aggregate.
+The drop hammer strikes a punch with a weight of 50 kg from a selected drop height, which transfers the force into the UHPC cylinder.

-The high loading velocity expected during the impact tests as well as the explosive material failure of the UHPC made a data logger with a correspondingly high measuring frequency and recording capability indispensable.
-During a preliminary test at the cbm with the LTT24, it was quickly shown that its measuring rate of 500 kHz per channel is optimal for these tests.
+The high loading speed expected during the impact tests and the explosive material failure of the UHPC made a data logger with a correspondingly high measuring frequency and recording capability indispensable.
+A preliminary test on the cbm with the LTT24 quickly showed that its measurement rate of 500 kHz per channel was optimal for these tests.

-The SensorCorders from LTT Labortechnik Tasler offer 8, 16 or 32 galvanically isolated input channels including integrated combination amplifiers for volt, strain gauge and ICP signals.
-The circuitry for the respective sensors is configured via software - no hardware modification is necessary.
-In strain gauge operation, full, half and quarter bridge circuits are supported.
-An optional constant current supply enables highly accurate and extremely low-noise strain gauge measurements for high-temperature applications.
+The LTT24 precision measuring device or transient recorder from Labortechnik Tasler (LTT) offers 8, 16 or 32 galvanically isolated input channels including an integrated combination amplifier for volt, strain gauge and ICP signals.
+The wiring for the respective sensors is configured via software - no hardware modification is necessary.
+In strain gauge mode, full, half and quarter bridge circuits are supported.
+An optional supply with constant current enables high-precision and extremely low-noise strain gauge measurements for high-temperature applications.

-Connection to the PC is via USB or Ethernet - if required for longer distances also via fiber optic cable.
-With the PC connected, the signals can be displayed and monitored online, even remotely.
-The LTTpro measurement software considerably simplifies the acquisition, playback and analysis of measurement data.
-The extensive trigger function defines the start of the data acquisition.
-The online mathematics allows an initial evaluation of the measurement while it is still being recorded.
+The connection to the PC is made via USB or Ethernet - if required for longer distances also via fiber optics.
+With a connected PC, the signals can also be displayed and monitored online from a distance.
+The LTTpro measurement software considerably simplifies the recording, playback and analysis of measurement data.
+The extensive trigger function defines the start of data acquisition.
+The online mathematics enable an initial evaluation of the measurement during the recording.
 The direct saving of the measurement data in many common file formats allows direct further processing of the measurement data.

 The investigations for the presented research project are currently still ongoing.
 In particular, strain measurements on demonstrators at the construction site are planned.
 However, it has already been shown that the acquisition of the LTT24 can provide important insights into the material behavior of UHPC under impact loading.